“I don’t remember giving a moment’s thought to the fact that we had just sketched out a plan to kill millions of people.”

 “Please,” he said softly.
 “I want you to do me a favor and forget you ever said what you just did.”

 Whether or not you think Reagan was correct in describing the USSR as an “evil empire” (I think he was), it was certainly an unsafe empire.
-When disasters like Chernobyl (or Sverdlovsk) occur, they need to occur in a spiritual daylight, so that the correct action can be taken with expediency.
+When disasters like Chernobyl (or Sverdlovsk) occur, they need to occur under bright light.
+Everyone needs to know what went wrong, and how, so that a correct response can occur.
 Not beneath the shade of coverups and lies.
-Most importantly, you need to give your inferiors permission to make mistakes – otherwise you’ll never know when they do.
+Most importantly, you need to give your inferiors permission to make mistakes.
+Otherwise you’ll simply train them to be good liars, and you’ll never know when things go wrong.

 Obviously, Biopreparat’s work killed a good number of Russians.
 Was it ever used on non-Russians?

 Not in war, as far as I can tell.
-That’s the dark irony: biowarfare tends to get used in ways that specifically aren’t sanctioned warfare; such as against civilians and political opponents.
-Alibek had numerous encounters with KGB operatives, who praised him, threatened him, and attempted to recruit him as an informant.
-He believes that his work was used to commit assassinations on behalf of an even more secret entity known as Project Flute.
+But the strength of biowarfare is that it can be used in ways that specifically aren’t sanctioned warfare; such as against civilians and political opponents.
+Alibek has numerous encounters with KGB operatives, who praise him, threaten him, attempt to recruit him as an informant, etc. He suspects that his work is used to commit assassinations on behalf of a government venture called Project Flute.

 In the spring of 1990, Butuzov walked into my office and sank into the big armchair across from my desk.
 He stared for a while at the